 History of Alltshellach Cottages

-The story of Alltshellach Cottages begins in the mid to late 19th century, when they housed the groomsman and servants for the Bishop of Argyll, whose residence was Alltshellach Country House opposite the cottages.
+The story of Alltshellach Cottages begins in the mid to late 19th century, when they housed the Head Groundsman and Piper for the Bishop of Argyll, whose residence was Alltshellach Country House opposite the cottages.

-The Old Coach House and The Old Stables are part of a trio of courtyard cottages that formerly housed the groomsman, horses and coaches.
+The Old Coach House and The Old Stables are part of a trio of courtyard cottages that formerly housed the horses and coaches for the bishop.
 The large feature windows at the front of The Old Coach House stand in place of the carriage entrance, and the supporting columns in the living area of both properties are original features.

 The cottages are built from Kentallen granite under Ballachulish slate roofs.